Binge-Watching Effects On Brain and Sleep Quality

-Also, research that came out from Netflix says that nearly 61 % of users, regularly watch between 2-6 episodes on one sitting.
+Also, research that came out from Netflix says that nearly 61 % of users, regularly watch between 2-6 episodes in one sitting.

-And you are still wondering why you are binge-watcher?
+And you are still wondering why you are a binge-watcher?

 The main purpose of platforms like this is to keep in front of a TV or computer, phone more and more time.

 So if you are addicted to watching series every night and want to stop that habit, we will try to help you with that.

 Here in this article, we are covering :

 - Binge-watching and sleep quality

 - Negative effects of binge-watching

 - How to stop binge-watching shows on Netflix and other streaming platforms

 Clinical psychologist Dr. Rene Carr in an interview for NBC News says that watching episode after episode of a show feels good, due to the chemicals released in our bring.
 When you engage in an enjoyable activity, your brain produces dopamine.